pkgcore/pkgcore/doc/getting-started/pquery-usage.rst

 repository selection options are almost completely separate from the restriction options.
-The only exception to that is that restrictions on contents automatically select the vdb (installed packages) repository, since running them on the portdir repository makes no sense.
+The only exception to that is that restrictions on contents automatically select the vdb (installed packages) repository, since running them on source repos makes no sense.

 Another switch that could do with some extra explanation is ``--raw``.
 Specifying ``--raw`` makes your configuration not affect the results.
 Example: ::